dart-code-checker/dart-code-metrics/README.md

 void emptyFunction() {}
 ```

-tells the Dart analyzer to ignore all occurrences of the camel_case_types warning in this file.
+tells the analyzer to ignore all occurrences of the camel_case_types warning in this file.

 It's the same approach that the dart linter package [use](https://github.com/dart-lang/linter#usage).